pemulis/localbitcoins/README.md

 ## Usage

-You can get a list of your (or the token owner's) releaseable escrows through the OAuth client.
+You can get a list of the token owner's releaseable escrows through the OAuth client.
 You can also use the client to release an escrow.

 ### View Releaseable Escrows